All Episodes

 Environmental AIDS was a fact of life.

-This is an environmental aid, as we see it.
+This is an environmental AIDS as we see it.

 And unfortunately, this is a forecast that we had made in black and white a number of years ago.

-and in my new book, Trends 2000, what we do is we show how the onslaught of a continuing
+And in my new book, Trends 2000, what we do is we show how this onslaught of a continuing barrage, again, of environmental disasters with water supply, food supply, what's going on in the air with all the pollutants.

 Here's a curiosity, and I don't expect you to have an answer.